 Australia has watchdogs, taskforces and legislative weaponry protecting consumers from poor SMSF advice.
 But in the end – as is the flavour of a do-it-yourself super fund – the bulk responsibility falls on consumers to ensure a compliant self-managed super fund.

 Properties & Pathways is a commercial property investor in Australia.
-Most of our investors use an SMSF to invest in commercial real estate because of the range of benefits involved.
+Some of our investors use an SMSF to invest in commercial real estate because of the potential range of benefits involved.
 For more information on how you can invest alongside us, get in touch today.
+Note we are note providing advice in relation to the suitability of establishing or utilising a SMSF.
+Before making any significant investment decisions you should seek independent advice.